dlu-ch/dlb/doc/ex_tool.rst

    The value of the environment variable is valid if it a string that matches the regular expression *restriction*, or if it is ``None`` and *required* is ``False``.

-   ???Each single concrete dependency validated by :meth:`validate() <Tool.Dependency.validate()>` is a string or a dictionary of strings:

-      a.
-If *restriction* contains at least one named group: the dictionary of all groups of the validated value of the environment variable.

-      b.
-Otherwise, the validated value of the environment variable.
+   The :meth:`validated value <Tool.Dependency.validate()>` of a concrete dependency is a :class:`Value` instance with the environment variable's name and value.

    Example::